googleapis/google-cloud-cpp/doc/managing-dependencies-in-cmake.md

 protocol definition (as protobufs) to contact Google Cloud services.
 * [gRPC](https://grpc.io) because this implements the protocol used to contact Google Cloud services.
-* [abseil-cpp](https://abseil.io) because it offers useful functionality and it is expected to become a dependency on protobuf and gRPC.
 * [googletest](https://github.com/google/googletest) because we needed a unit test framework and this was already a dependency for googleapis, gRPC, and Abseil.